redis/redis/README.md

 ---

-This file defines all the I/O functions with clients, masters and replicas (which in Redis Community Edition are just special clients):
+This file defines all the I/O functions with clients, masters and replicas (which in Redis are just special clients):

 * `createClient()` allocates and initializes a new client.
 * The `addReply*()` family of functions are used by command implementations in order to append data to the client structure, that will be transmitted to the client as a reply for a given command executed.